geeyunchae/DH150-assignment6/README.md

 : These functions will allow a user to easliy look receive inspiration for their cooking.
 It will provide conveninece and security by shortening their grocery shopping process.
 Therefore, will make cooking more fun and desirable!

-The purpose of this fidelity test is to test the user interface with the prototype.
-The flow of the user's naviagtion along the app will test the accessibility of the app.
+The purpose of this low-fidelity prototype is to test the user interface with the prototype.
+The flow of the user's naviagtion along the app will test the usability and the level of utilization of the app.

 ## Tasks